Skip to main content

 AgentsTotal number of agents based on the time frame selected.PresentPresent

-InvocationsCounts the amount of time a specific agent is triggered or called to perform a task or function.
+InvocationsCounts the number of times an agent is triggered or called to perform a task or function.
 It's the process of activating the agent and initiating its execution within a larger workflow or system.PresentPresent

 Invocation ThrottlesA mechanism to limit the frequency or number of times a specific function or action is called within a certain period.
 This is often implemented to prevent overloading systems, particularly when dealing with APIs or external resources, and to ensure fair and stable usage.PresentNot present